corrieriluca/JSON-Messenger-Parser/README.md

 This program supports two languages : English and French, in order to display properly dates and other translated elements.
 Messages are not translated !

+You can specify the path to the folder containing your stickers with `-s` or `--stickers` for them to be rendered.

 You have the choice to save a log file with `-g` or `--log` in which just the messages, their sender and their date are displayed.

 You can choose to specify your username in the conversation in order to distinguish your messages from those of others.

+## License
+MIT